personium/legacy-api-references/api/en/401_Top_Query.md

 ### Restrictions

 * Considering processing performance, use with the $skip query
-    In this case, the recommended value of the $top query is 50 or less<br>
+    In this case, the recommended value of the $top query is 50 or less

 ###### Copyright 2017 FUJITSU LIMITED